 - Biscuits for dipping

 This dish was at the top of my "must cook" list from the 30 Minute Meals book, mainly because of the anchovies and olives.
-Sadly Colin wasn’t quite as enthused (not sharing my appreciation of anchovies), but I decided to give it a go as I had all the ingredients and it was a great success.
-I’ve since cooked it three more times, finally deciding to give the 30 Minute Meal version a go (minus the salad).
+Colin wasn’t quite as enthused (not sharing my love of anchovies) but I cooked it anyway and it was a great success.

-As with all the dishes I’ve cooked that contain anchovies (Summer Veg Lasagne, Baked Cannelloni), there is no overwhelming taste of fishiness, however, if you’d prefer to omit the anchovies simply add a few more capers (baby capers if possible).
+As with all the dishes I’ve cooked that contain anchovies (Summer Veg Lasagne, Baked Cannelloni) there was no overwhelming taste of fishiness but if you’d prefer to omit the anchovies then add a few more capers.

-Jamie Oliver’s version of the puttanesca contains some fresh ingredients like parsley and lemon but I’ve cooked the dish without them and it still tastes wonderful.
+Note: Jamie Oliver’s version of the puttanesca contains a few fresh ingredients like parsley and lemon but I’ve cooked the dish without them and it still tastes wonderful.

-- Preheat the oven to 180°C and boil the kettle.
+- Preheat the oven to 180°C (fan) and fill and boil the kettle.
 Place a large frying pan on a low heat and fill a saucepan with the boiled water and a pinch of salt.

-- Slice the ciabatta bread three quarters deep, making cuts at 2cm intervals, and then finely chop the parsley.
-Scrunch up a large piece of greaseproof paper as you wet it under the tap, then open it up on a flat surface.
-Sprinkle the parsley over the top with a pinch of salt and pepper and then glug a generous drizzle of olive oil over it too.
+- Garlic ciabatta: Slice the ciabatta three quarters deep, making cuts at 2cm intervals, and then finely chop the parsley.
+Scrunch up a large piece of greaseproof paper and dampen it under a tap.
+Open it up on a flat surface, oil it and place the bread on top.
+Sprinkle the parsley over the top with a pinch of salt and pepper and then pour over a generous drizzle of olive oil.
 Crush 2-4 garlic cloves on top and then smear the mixture over the bread, making sure it gets inside all of the incisions.
 Finally, wrap the bread up in the greaseproof paper and put it into the oven to cook for around 20 minutes.

-- Chop the chillis (seeds optional) and stalks from the parsley then add them to the frying pan.
+- Chop the chilis (seeds optional) and stalks from the parsley then add them to the frying pan.
 Chop the parsley leaves and put them to one side.
-Once the garlic starts to get a little colour add the tuna, breaking it up a little, then add the olives, tinned tomatoes, a pinch of cinnamon and some black pepper.
+Once the garlic starts to get a little colour, add the tuna, breaking it up a little, then add the olives, tinned tomatoes, a pinch of cinnamon and some black pepper.

-- The chocolate should have melted by now so remove it from the heat and give it a good stir.
-Decant the mixture into small pots or expresso cups, then halve the remaining clemetines and put them on a board along with the ganache.
+- Chocolate ganache: The chocolate should have melted by now so remove it from the heat and give it a good stir.
+Decant the mixture into small pots or espresso cups, then halve the remaining clementines and put them on a board along with the ganache.
 Take them to the dinner table then check on the bread.

-- Remove the bread from the oven and then take it to the table along with the spaghetti.
+- Garlic ciabatta: Remove the bread from the oven and then take it to the table along with the spaghetti.
 Enjoy with a bottle of red wine.